 Prior to her arrival at SLU, Shields spent two seasons as an assistant coach and recruiting coordinator at Northwestern.
-She served three years in the same capacities at her alma mater, Harvard, where she worked with head coach Ray Leone and assistant coach Tracey Leone, now the head coach at Northeastern.
+She served three years in the same capacities at her alma mater, Harvard, where she worked with head coach Ray Leone (now head coach at Maryland) and assistant coach Tracey Leone, who went on to serve six seasons as head coach at Northeastern.
 Shields began her coaching career with a one-year stint as an assistant at UC Irvine under head coach April Heinrichs, who now is Technical Director for the U.S. Women's National Teams.

 “During our search for a head coach in January 2013, we engaged in exhaustive communication with National Team coaches, U.S. Soccer officials and NCAA College Cup coaches,” SLU director of athletics Chris May said.
 “They were unanimous in their support of Katie Shields as a leader who was ready to be a successful head coach.

 “Katie is passionate about soccer and is committed to our department goals of educating student-athletes, competing at the highest level and building community,” May said.
 “We are confident she will develop a championship program by building trust, demonstrating a commitment to excellence and showing she cares about her student-athletes.”